telerik/blazor-docs/knowledge-base/dropdown-cascading.md

 Use the `ValueChanged` event to update the model value and to filter the data for the next dropdown.
 Additionally, you can also use its `Enabled` parameter and tie it to the value of its "parent".

+>tip You can also use the `OnChange` or `OnBlur` event to fetch data for the next dropdowns.
+This will allow you to keep using `@bind-Value` and makes the syntax for using `async` methods simpler.
+Make sure to review the component's Events article to see when these events fire to ensure you do not request data more often than you need to.

 >caption Cascading DropDowns

 ````DropDownList